Frank Parkhurst Brackett: Biography

 Brackett was born in Provincetown, Massachusetts, the eldest son of Solomon Hoyt Brackett and Mary A. née Thomas.
 The following year his father taught school at Stoneham, then in 1868 he was named principal of the High School in Keene, New Hampshire.
 He later became Professor of Natural Sciences at St. Johnsbury Academy in Vermont.
 Frank matriculated to Dartmouth College, where he paid his way working various jobs, then graduated with a B.S. in 1887 with Phi Beta Kappa honors.
 The same year he moved to Los Angeles, California and accepted a teaching position at a private school.

 In 1888, at the behest of Reverend Charles B. Sumner, he helped found a small Christian school in Pomona that served as the foundation of Pomona College.
 Bracket initially served as an instructor in mathematics and Latin at the school.
 He was married to the local watercolor artist Lucretia Burdick on August 15, 1889.
 The couple had two sons.
 The eldest, Frederick Sumner Brackett, was born August 1, 1896 and became a biophysicist.
 The younger son, Frank Parkhurst Brackett Jr., became a chemist and a supervising executive.

 Brackett was awarded a Master of Arts degree from Dartmouth College in 1890.
 The same year he became professor of astronomy at Pomona.
 To instruct his students, Brackett relied on a six-inch telescope that was acquired second-hand.
 A college observatory based on his design was completed in 1908 and Brackett became its director.
-This structure was generously funded by a former student, Llewellyn Bixby, from the class of 1901.
+This structure was funded by a former student, Llewellyn Bixby, from the class of 1901.
 It was dedicated the Frank P. Brackett Observatory in his honor.